iverss1/ACML_SNN/README.md

 conda create -n SNN python=3.7 -y conda activate SNN
 ```
+This work are based on Pytorch 1.13.1, download instructions can be found on the official website.

 You can install the required dependencies using pip/conda.
 ```bash
 pip install -r requirements.txt